 Whenever we successfully achieve something that we planned, or hit a different goal of some kind, it makes everything worthwhile, and it feels really good.
 So how about getting familiar with that feeling before it has happened in reality?
+That is what future memories are all about.

 These good feelings (of achieving the goal) can generate passion for the goal.
 Thus, an effective part of any goal setting process can include you imagining that you have achieved a particular goal set for some moment in the future: You imagine the satisfaction of success, the glow of accomplishment.
 This satisfaction serves as a real motivation, a passion for achievement that will last throughout your plan of moving towards the goal.
 Also, doing such a thing can inform you greatly about the kind of mindset needed, the actions and behaviours required, and much more besides.
+So let’s go about creating future memories.

 Joe Montana (Montana & Weiner, 1997) encourages storing future memories in this way: